bsmg/beat-saber-community-wiki/modding/example-mod2.md

 Unlike the previous mod example, we will not be creating a counter, so no `TextMeshPro`s will be used here.

 Let's create an `Awake` void.
+We'll clear the lists we created in `Plugin.cs` here, so they don't conflict with anything we've did in a previous level.

 We'll grab our ScoreController in the next section.

 ![07 Replacementlol](/uploads/modding-example-v-2/07-replacementlol.png "07 Replacementlol")